 In addition, he served as a Torah lecturer in the Israel Defense Forces (IDF) Rabbinate Torah Lecture Corps (reserves), for over 16 years.
-Since retiring from the IDF Rabbinate, he continues to volunteer as a Torah lecturer in the IDF.
+He continued to volunteer there as a Torah lecturer, after retiring from the IDF Rabbinate.
 Besides teaching, he was founding editor of the OU journal Jewish Thought: A Journal of Torah Scholarship and has written and edited numerous essays in this field.
 A frequent contributor to the OU magazine Jewish Action, his prominent publications there include “Sefer HaKuzari” (JA, 60, No. 4 , 80-86); “Is Yeshivah Education Accomplishing What It Should?”
 (JA, 62, No. 2 , 44-50; JA, 63, No. 1 , 14-21; JA, 63, No. 3 , 5-6 [letters]) and an essay in “Symposium: ‘You Have Chosen Us from amongst the Nations’” (JA, 65, No. 1 , 18-25).
 He also volunteered as a board member of Operation Dignity, a relief organization on behalf of the former residents of Gush Katif, after their expulsion.